ulflor/wavepacket/doc/demos/pendular_states.md

 As alignment measure, we usually employ the expectation value of the squared cosine.
 In the dynamics shown below, we can clearly see the out of equilibrium dynamics after the laser pulse at t = 0.15.
 This plot corresponds to the first graph of figure 1 of ref.[^ref-paper].
+The stronger the laser field the faster the subsequent dynamics of the rotor.

+Note that at certain points in time, the rotor exhibits alignment recurrence even after the laser field has passed.
+This field-free alignment is useful because the molecule is aligned, yet undisturbed by external fields.

 ```{code-cell}
 import math